-Alfonso Rocha Robles, International Councilor of Slow Food Mexico and Central America, shared that the importance of the Meeting is to integrate 70 young people in order to ensure that food biodiversity is preserved in a natural way, as well as to achieve economic income from these practices.
+Alfonso Rocha Robles, International Councilor of Slow Food Mexico and Central America, shared that the importance of the Meeting is to integrate 70 young people to ensure that food biodiversity is preserved naturally, as well as to achieve economic income from these practices.

 He noted that currently "we are homogenizing taste.
 What the industries, the companies, and the government want, is that we leave behind the production of food or that we buy all the industrialized food," he said.

-María Lucia Cruz de la Rosa, founder of the Network of Indigenous Women's Organizations of Tlaola, said that the most important thing for development is to start working in the native communities, which have a great culture that has to be a reason for pride and growth for the inhabitants, since change has to be made from the inside out.
+María Lucia Cruz de la Rosa, the founder of the Network of Indigenous Women's Organizations of Tlaola, said that the most important thing for development is to start working in the native communities, which have a great culture that has to be a reason for pride and growth for the inhabitants since the change has to be made from the inside out.

 An example is the creation of Serrano chili sauces in various combinations with the MOPAMPA brand, which means "It's for you" in Nahuatl.